AtunegwuOchei/SecureVault-Extension/DEPLOYMENT_GUIDE.md

 1. Go to the [Firefox Add-ons Developer Hub](https://addons.mozilla.org/developers/)
 2. Sign in or create a Firefox account
 3. Click "Submit a New Add-on"
-4. Upload the `securekeeper-firefox.zip` file
+4. Upload the `securevault-firefox.zip` file
 5. Fill in the required information:
-   - Name: "SecureKeeper"
+   - Name: "SecureVault"
    - Summary and description
    - Choose categories and add-on type
    - Upload screenshots (1280x800 or 1200x900)